 - Dental or vision care services or expenses that are medically necessary, but not covered under your vision or dental plans

 Limited purpose health care FSA at-a-glance

-If you participate in the Purdue Health Plan Plus HSA 1 or Purdue Health Plan Plus HSA 2, you can only enroll in the limited purpose health care FSA, not the standard health care FSA.
+If you participate in the Purdue Health Plan Plus HSA 1 or Purdue Health Plan Plus HSA 2 and participate in a health savings account, you can only enroll in the limited purpose health care FSA, not the standard health care FSA.